5/5

 How accurate is the online version of the Mach-IV test?

-This test is a precise digital adaptation of the original questionnaire by Christie and Geis.
+This test is a faithful digital adaptation of the original questionnaire by Christie and Geis.
 The result provides a reliable assessment of your Machiavellian tendencies, though it can be influenced by your current mood and your level of honesty when answering complex ethical questions.

-You will also like:
+You may also like: